 There are plenty of chances to sing and act here too, particularly during our annual Arts Festival.
 You can design sets and costumes if you prefer to use your talents behind the scenes.

-Goodwin House Alexandria hosts frequent in-house educational lectures, while the nearby Northern Virginia Community College (NOVA) offers a diverse selection of courses, ranging from architecture to welding.
+Goodwin House Alexandria hosts frequent in-house educational lectures, while the nearby Northern Virginia Community College (NOVA) offers a discount to Goodwin House residents and a diverse selection of courses, ranging from architecture to welding.

 We also offer a series of seminars open to residents, families and our colleagues, covering practical topics such as financial planning, keeping your will up to date and protecting your assets from scams.